patois/RETracker/README.md

 >However, I wouldn't recommend using `RETracker` before having made backups of the Tracker's SD card (projects, samples, ...).

 ## Supported Firmware Versions
-RETracker currently supports `Polyend Tracker` in firmware version 1.5.0, which is the most recent firmware as of this writing.
+RETracker currently supports `Polyend Tracker` in firmware version 1.5.0.
+There exists a private version for firmware 1.6.0 that has not been released to the public since Polyend entirely removed the code that was used to implement the patches for RETracker on firmware 1.5.0, which made porting them over to the 1.6.0 firmware more difficult.

 ## How does it work?
 Polyend Tracker firmware images ship in IntelHex format.